 - that a school bench creates friendships that bring people together for life;

 - that a public school awakens an ambition that stimulates study and competition, but can only be developed in the company of classmates;

 - that more students also stimulate the teacher to work more zealously, enabling him to extract more energy and enthusiasm.

 I am not however so blind to differences of age as to think that the very young should be forced on prematurely or given real work to do.
-Above all things we must take care that the child, who is not yet old enough to love his studies, does not come to hate them and dread the bitterness which he has once tasted, even when the years of infancy are left behind.
+Above all things we must take care that the child, who is not yet old enough to love his studies, does not come to hate them and dread the bitterness that he has once tasted, even when the years of infancy are left behind.
 His studies must be made an amusement: he must be questioned and praised and taught to rejoice when he has done well; sometimes too, when he refuses instruction, it should be given to some other to excite his envy, at times also he must be engaged in competition and should be allowed to believe himself successful more often than not, while he should be encouraged to do his best by such rewards as may appeal to his tender years.

 – Quintilian , Institutes of Oratory, I